-- 3. Credential Caching is enabled by default.
-Credential caching applies only when Content Gateway is deployed as an explicit proxy.
-Credentials are cached only when authentication is successful.
-To disable credential caching, select Disable. - 4.
-Caching TTL sets the time-to-live for entries in the credential cache.
+- 4. Caching TTL sets the time-to-live for entries in the credential cache.
 The default TTL is 900 seconds (15 minutes).
 To change the TTL, enter a new value in the entry field.
 The range of supported values is 300 to 86400 seconds. - 5.
-If some users use terminal servers to access the Internet through the proxy (e.g., Citrix servers), you must create a list of those servers in the Multi-user IP Exclusions field.
+If some users use terminal servers to access the Internet through the proxy (e.g., Citrix servers), you can create a list of those servers in the Multi-user IP Exclusions field.
 Credentials for such users are not cached.
 Enter a comma separated list of IP addresses and IP address ranges.